aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/english/java/task-properties/wbs-associated-with-task/_index.md

 By following these steps, you’ll effectively **how to renumber wbs** for any set of tasks in your project file.

-## Common Issues and Solutions
+## Common issues and solutions
 - **WBS not changing after `set` call:** Ensure you are working with the correct task instance and that the project is saved after modifications.
 - **`renumberWBSCode` throws an exception:** Verify that the list of IDs matches the number of top‑level tasks; otherwise the method cannot map new numbers correctly.
 - **Missing WBS values:** Some tasks may have a `null` WBS if they were imported from a file that didn’t define one.
 Use a fallback value before printing.

-## Frequently Asked Questions
+## Frequently asked questions

 **Q: Where can I find the documentation for Aspose.Tasks for Java?**
-A: The documentation is available [here](https://reference.aspose.com/tasks/java/).
+A: The documentation is available the [Aspose.Tasks for Java API documentation](https://reference.aspose.com/tasks/java/).

 **Q: How can I download Aspose.Tasks for Java?**
-A: You can download it [here](https://releases.aspose.com/tasks/java/).
+A: You can download it from the [Aspose.Tasks for Java download page](https://releases.aspose.com/tasks/java/).

 **Q: Is there a free trial available for Aspose.Tasks for Java?**
-A: Yes, you can get a free trial [here](https://releases.aspose.com/).
+A: Yes, you can get a free trial on the [Aspose free trial page](https://releases.aspose.com/).

 **Q: Where can I get support for Aspose.Tasks for Java?**
 A: Visit the [Aspose.Tasks forum](https://forum.aspose.com/c/tasks/15) for support.

 **Q: Can I obtain a temporary license for Aspose.Tasks for Java?**
-A: Yes, get a temporary license [here](https://purchase.aspose.com/temporary-license/).
+A: Yes, get a temporary license on the [temporary license request page](https://purchase.aspose.com/temporary-license/).

 **Q: Can I rename the WBS format after renumbering?**
 A: Absolutely.
 After calling `renumberWBSCode`, you can iterate over the tasks and apply `task.set(Tsk.WBS, "NewFormat-" + task.get(Tsk.WBS))` to suit your naming conventions.